01-edu/public/subjects/make-your-game/README.md

 - Run the game at least at **60fps** at all time
 - You must not have frame drops!
 - Proper use of **RequestAnimationFrame**
 - It is very hard to predict performances in JS.
-So measure performances, to know if your code is fast.
-This will be tested
+So measure performances to see if your code is fast.
+This will be tested!
 - Pause menu, that includes:
   - Continue
   - Restart